surya-sk/surya-sk/README.md

-3rd year Computer Science student at Dalhousie University.
+Computer Science student at Dalhousie University.
 I live and breathe C#.
 Passionate about game development and the Universal Windows Platform.

 I have working knowledge in:
 - C#, C++, Python, Java, PHP, C, HTML + CSS, JavaScript